-4) Broker - Related Assistance Not Requiring Authorization
+Broker - Related Assistance Not Requiring Authorization

 Brokers do not require formal authorization from the SHOP Exchange to assist employers and employees in matters related to health insurance coverage, but not related to the SHOP Exchange.
 For example, without formal authorization, brokers may assist employees in providing information to the employer for the employer census.
-Brokers may assist employees by answering questions about plans on the HealthSource RI SHOP.
+Brokers may assist employees by answering questions about plans available through HealthSource RI for Employers.
 Brokers may also assist employees with requesting special enrollment periods from employers and ensuring eligibility for COBRA.
 Brokers may quote an employer without first being authorized.